4-AcO-DMT: Chemistry

+Synthesis

 4-AcO-DMT can be obtained by acetylation of psilocin under alkaline or strongly acidic conditions.
 It is, therefore, a synthetic compound.
 4-AcO-DMT is more resistant than psilocin to oxidation under basic conditions due to its acetoxy group.
 It is not as difficult as psilocybin to synthesize.

+Stability

 Given enough time in unfavorable conditions, 4-AcO-DMT can sometimes turn into a degraded form which is brown in color and can even progress into a brown/black tar-like substance.
 Researchers hypothesize this is a polymerization reaction and is said to have no effect on the potency of the substance.
 Preliminary GCMS analysis of the closely related homologue 4-AcO-DET suggests that this degraded form of 4-AcO-DMT consists mainly of the hydroxy form of the parent molecule.

+Analogues

-4-AcO-DMT is a lower homologue of 4-AcO-MET, 4-AcO-DET, 4-AcO-MiPT and 4-AcO-DiPT.
+4-AcO-DMT is closely related to psilocin (4-HO-DMT) and psilocybin (4-PO-DMT).
+It is a lower homologue of 4-AcO-MET, 4-AcO-DET, 4-AcO-MiPT, and 4-AcO-DiPT.
 Other analogues of 4-AcO-DMT include 4-AcO-DPT, 4-MeO-DMT, and 4-PrO-DMT (O-propionylpsilocin).
+Other related prodrugs of psilocin besides 4-AcO-DMT, 4-PrO-DMT, and psilocybin include CT-4201, EB-002, RE-109 (4-GO-DMT), and MSP-1014.

 History

-4-AcO-DMT and several other esters of psilocin were patented on January 16, 1963, by Sandoz Ltd via Albert Hofmann and Franz Troxler.
-Despite this, psilacetin remains a psychedelic compound with a limited history of use.
-It is theorized to be a prodrug of psilocin, as is psilocybin, which occurs naturally in many species of psychedelic mushrooms.
-This is because the aromatic acetyl moiety on the 4th position of the indole ring system is subject to deacetylation in acidic conditions such as those found in the stomach.
-Psilacetin is O-acetylated psilocin, whereas psilocybin is O-phosphorylated.
+4-AcO-DMT and several other esters of psilocin were patented on January 16, 1963, by Sandoz via Albert Hofmann and Franz Troxler.
+The drug's chemical synthesis was improved by David E. Nichols and colleagues in 1999 and it was suggested as a more economical and accessible alternative to psilocybin for use in scientific research.
+4-AcO-DMT was first detected as a designer drug in Europe in 2009.
+It became increasingly prevalent as a recreational drug in the 2010s and has been the most commonly used novel tryptamine.
+In the 2020s, 4-AcO-DMT became widely encountered in the form of mushroom edibles in the United States as an alternative to psilocybin and psilocybin-containing mushrooms.